 In November 2018, we completed a public debt offering of \$57.5 million aggregate principal amount of 6.125% Notes due 2023 (the "2023 Notes"), inclusive of the overallotment option exercised by the underwriters, for net proceeds of \$55.4 million after deducting underwriting discounts, commissions and offering expenses borne by us.
-We incurred approximately \$2.1 million in total underwriting discounts and offering costs related to the issuance of the 2023 Notes, which have been recorded as discounts to the principal amount on our accompanying Consolidated Statements of Assets and Liabilities and are being amortized from issuance through November 1, 2023, the maturity date.
-The offering proceeds were used to pay down borrowings under our Credit Facility.

-The 2023 Notes are traded under the ticker symbol "GLADD" on the Nasdaq Global Select Market ("Nasdaq").
-The 2023 Notes will mature on November 1, 2023, and may be redeemed in whole or in part at any time or from time to time at the Company's option on or after November 1, 2020.
-The 2023 Notes bear interest at a rate of 6.125% per year payable quarterly on February 1, May 1, August 1, and November 1 of each year, commencing February 1, 2019 (which equates to approximately \$3.5 million per year).
-The 2023 Notes are recorded at the principal amount, less discounts, on our accompanying Consolidated Statements of Assets and Liabilities as of September 30, 2019.
+The 2024 and 2023 Notes are traded under the ticker symbols "GLADL" and "GLADD," respectively, on the Nasdaq Global Select Market ("Nasdaq").
+The 2024 Notes and 2023 Notes will mature on November 1, 2024 and November 1, 2023, respectively, and may be redeemed in whole or in part at any time or from time to time at the Company's option on or after November 1, 2021 and November 1, 2020, respectively.
+The 2024 Notes and 2023 Notes bear interest at a rate of 5.375% and 6.125% per year, respectively, payable quarterly on February 1, May 1, August 1, and November 1 of each year (which equates to approximately \$5.6 million per year).
+The 2024 Notes and 2023 Notes are recorded at the principal amount, less discounts and offering costs, on our Consolidated Statements of Assets and Liabilities.

-The indenture relating to the 2023 Notes contains certain covenants, including (i) an inability to incur additional debt or issue additional debt or preferred securities unless the Company's asset coverage meets the threshold specified in the 1940 Act after such borrowing, (ii) an inability to declare any dividend or distribution unless the Company's asset coverage meets the threshold specified in the 1940 Act at the time of such declaration, and (iii) if, at any time, we are not subject to the reporting requirements of the Exchange Act, we will provide the holders of the 2023 Notes and the trustee with audited annual consolidated financial statements and unaudited interim consolidated financial statements.
+The indenture relating to the 2024 Notes and 2023 Notes contains certain covenants, including (i) an inability to incur additional debt or issue additional debt or preferred securities unless the Company's asset coverage meets the threshold specified in the 1940 Act after such borrowing, (ii) an inability to declare any dividend or distribution (except a dividend payable in our stock) on a class of our capital stock or to purchase shares of our capital stock unless the Company's asset coverage meets the threshold specified in the 1940 Act at the time of (and giving effect to) such declaration or purchase, and (iii) if, at any time, we are not subject to the reporting requirements of the Securities Exchange Act of 1934, as amended, we will provide the holders of the 2024 Notes and 2023 Notes and the trustee with audited annual consolidated financial statements and unaudited interim consolidated financial statements.

-The fair value, based on the last quoted closing price, of the 2023 Notes as of September 30, 2019 was \$60.1 million.
-We consider the trading price of the 2023 Notes to be a Level 1 input within the ASC 820 hierarchy.
+The fair value, based on the last quoted closing price, of the 2023 Notes as of September 30, 2020 and 2019 was \$57.8 million and \$60.1 million, respectively.
+The fair value, based on the last quoted closing price, of the 2024 Notes as of September 30, 2020 was \$38.7 million.
+We consider the trading price of the 2024 Notes and 2023 Notes to be a Level 1 input within the ASC 820 hierarchy.